 Visitor Center: Open daily, features wildlife exhibits.

-Winter Recreation: Ice fishing, snowshoeing and cross country skiing, conditions permitting.
+Winter Recreation: Ice fishing, snowshoeing, and cross-country skiing, conditions permitting.

-Address: 15600 West Morrison Rd, Lakewood
+Address: 15600 West Morrison Rd, Lakewood, CO 80228

 Pets: Yes, on-leash